 Are you up for 24/7 excitement in the Entertainment Capital of the World?
-Then gear up and dive into all the best things to do in Las Vegas, Nevada.
+Gear up and dive into all the fun things to do in Las Vegas, Nevada!
 Set on the edge of the Mojave Desert, this shimmering, around-the-clock entertainment oasis is jam-packed with non-stop action.

 Among the top tourist attractions in Las Vegas, you’ll dig into a sumptuous menu of top-line entertainment, glittering casinos, sensational attractions, and Michelin-starred restaurants.